DomizianoScarcelli/mlass/lass_mnist/README.md

 For 3 sources separation

-This will separate the test set of mnist into the folder `separated-images/probabilistic-extractor/2-sources` for two sources and `separated-images/probabilistic-extractor/3-sources` for three sources.
+This will separate the test set of mnist into the folder `./results/separation/probabilistic-extractor/2-sources` for two sources and `./results/probabilistic-extractor/3-sources` for three sources.

+The PSNR for all image separation methods will be logged in the `./results/metrics/` folder

 ---